 The Petitions Committee is an ad hoc committee which handles student academic appeals.
-Students may make appeals to this Committee by completing a petition (forms are in the Registrar's Office).
+Students may make appeals to this Committee by completing a petition (forms are in the Registrar's Office and online at www.anc.edu/admissions).
 Petitions must be discussed with a counselor or faculty adviser prior to submission to the committee.
 The decision of the Committee is considered final.
+Students will receive notification of the committee's decision.